1. “Oh, I’ve had something like that before, you’ll be fine.”

 6. Don’t ostracize the sick.

 This last point is not so much what someone says, but what they do (or more accurately put, what they don’t do).
-Do you avoid the chronically ill, and instead, only carry on relationships that are problem free with people just like you?
+Do you avoid those with infirmities, and instead, only carry on relationships that are problem free with people just like you?
 The Bible says to invite the lame and crippled to eat.
 Invite people who cannot repay you.
 The Bible also stresses to rejoice with those who rejoice and mourn with those who mourn.
 The rejoicing part is the easy part.
 The mourning isn’t always fun!
 But just think, you could be the very light someone needs in their time of darkness.

 1. Tada, Joni Eareckson.
 “Introduction.”
 A Place of Healing: Wrestling with the Mysteries of Suffering, Pain, and God’s Sovereignty.
 1st ed.
 Colorado Springs, CO: David C. Cook, 2010.
 15-17.
 Print.